 The tail Stock is on the right side above the lathe bed.
 It supports the long end of the job for holding, minimizes its sagging, and holds the tool for performing different operations like drilling. ,

 Head Stock is on the left side of the lathe bed.
 It keeps the driving mechanism and electrical mechanism of a Lathe machine tool.
 It keeps the job on its spindle and rotates at a different speed by cone pulley.
 Head Stock transmits power from the spindle to the feed rod, lead screw, and thread cutting mechanism.
-A headstock with a spindle can rotate at various speeds depending upon the design of the lathe machine.
+A headstock with a spindle can rotate at various speeds depending on the design of the lathe machine.
 There are two kinds of heads: single-speed and dual-speed.
 Single-speed headstocks have one fixed speed, while dual-speed headstocks have multiple speeds.

 This is a crucial component of any lathe machine.